verifa/horizon/docs/gettingstarted.md

 1. **Object Group:** groups are a logical way to organise resources together for things like searching and RBAC.
 2. **Object Version:** the object version is a way to version the API.
 It helps maintain things like backwards compatability.
 3. **Object Kind:** is just a name for the kind of object.
-4. **Object Account:** is the account that this object belongs to.
+4. **Object Namespace:** is the namespace that this object belongs to.
-5. **Object Name:** is the unique identifier for this object within the account.
+5. **Object Name:** is the unique identifier for this object within the namespace.

-An example key looks like: `group.v1.Object.account.name`.
+An example key looks like: `group.v1.Object.namespace.name`.

 There are two important interfaces in the `hz` package: